cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 >  o o o
 >
 > [Pixel Art] tokens thrive because of an authentic and organic growth in their communities.
-> Were the CryptoPhunks original in their flipping of the punk art?
+> Were the CryptoPhunks original in their flipping [from right-facing to left-facing] of the punk art?
 Not really.
 > But did they manage to create an authentic communal experience?
 Yep.
 > I see them as parody, minimal as it may be, and a fun one.